N.J. Admin. Code § 13:61-1.4 - Course requirements; requirements for approval

 8. Contact information for the

-New Jersey State Police, Marine Services Bureau .
+New Jersey State Police, Marine Services Bureau.

-Internet courses, the written text of the course shall be provided to each
+Internet and online interactive courses, the written text of the course, or

-student for the purpose of future reference.
+course and shall remain the property of the student for the purpose of future

-(d) Except as provided in (d)3 below, an
+(e) Except as provided

-which shall require the completion of written homework, and up to one hour for
+the instructor, which shall require the completion of written homework, and up

-homework.
+through written homework.

-1. When the course consists of
+1. When the course

-examination may be administered immediately following the
+approved examination may be administered immediately following the

 instruction.